Frequently asked questions

 Can I bring my mobility scooter or are mobility scooters available?

-Mobility scooters will not be available on loan or to hire on site.
+Mobility scooters are not currently available to loan or to hire on site.
 You are welcome to bring your own providing it is appropriate for use on the trail, has suitable lights and is fully charged prior to your visit.

 Am I eligible for a free personal assistant ticket?